-The number of scholarships is the only nominal difference between FBS and FCS college football because otherwise, it is both Divisions I football.
+The number of scholarships is the only nominal difference between FBS and FCS because otherwise, they are both Divisions I football.
 There are of course other slight differences between the two subdivisions, including the one dictated by their names.
-The Football Bowl Subdivision’s postseason is not run by the NCAA, but by the bowl games themselves, and in the case of the national championship, the independent College Football Playoff.

-At the Football Championship Subdivision level, the NCAA controls the postseason with a 24-team tournament that crowns a national champion in early January.
+At the FCS level, the NCAA controls the postseason with a 24-team tournament that crowns a national champion in early January.
 As a result, FCS teams are only allowed to play 11 games in the regular season compared to the FBS allowing 12 games in the regular season, but that is again a very minor difference.

 Only FBS teams are allowed to play in the traditional bowl games, but there is one bowl game at the Division I FCS level, and that is the Celebration Bowl.
-It is unofficially deemed the HBCU National Championship because it pits the champion of the Southwestern Athletic Conference against the winner of the Mid-Eastern Athletic Conference.
+It is unofficially deemed the HBCU Football National Championship because it pits the champion of the Southwestern Athletic Conference (SWAC) against the winner of the Mid-Eastern Athletic Conference (MEAC).

-North Dakota State and the Missouri Valley Football Conference as well as JMU in the Colonial Athletic Association, probably play at the same level as many of the teams in the FBS conferences, like the MAC or Sun Belt.
+North Dakota State University and the Missouri Valley Football Conference as well as James Madison University (JMU) in the Colonial Athletic Association (CAA), probably play at the same level as many of the teams in the FBS conferences, like the Mid-American Conference (MAC) or Sun Belt Conference.

 That is why James Madison is moving to the Sun Belt starting next football season, and several conferences have tried to gauge interest from North Dakota State about moving leagues.

-For a more in-depth review of the D1 FBS league see our FBS Football Overview article.
+For an in-depth review of the D1 FBS league see our FBS Football Overview article.

-For a more in-depth review of the D1 FCS league see our FCS Football Overview article.
+For an in-depth review of the D1 FCS league see our FCS Football Overview article.

 Many would consider those upsets college football at its finest as it proved just how little difference there can be between FBS and FCS programs.